-The worker’s compensation claim process is complex and navigating it successfully can be confusing.
-If you suffered an injury, developed an illness, or your preexisting condition was made worse because of your job, call Fields Law Firm can review your case and determine whether you qualify to file a claim for your particular situation.
+The Minnesota worker’s compensation claim process is complex and navigating it successfully can be confusing.
+If you suffered an injury, developed an illness, or your preexisting condition was made worse because of your job, the Workers Compensation Lawyers at Fields Law Firm can review your case and determine whether you qualify to file a claim for your particular situation.

 We offer a no charge case evaluation over the phone and we’re ready to answer your questions.
 Calls are answered 24 hours a day, seven days a week at 1-888-343-5375, or you can fill out our free form, and we’ll get back to you at a time that is most convenient for you.
 Our Minnesota Workers Compensation attorneys are proud to be a resource for injured workers, and you can count on us to be there when you need us most.

 15 “Red Flag” Reasons to Request a Free Case Review